gabraganca/S4/README.rst

 Introduction
 ------------

-A Stellar Spectral Synthesis Suite (S4, for short).
+The Stellar Spectral Synthesis Suite (S4, for short).
 This is a suit that holds python modules that are aimed to spectral synthesis reduction of observed spectra.